GreatDevelopers/DesignAids/README.md

 Documentation:
 -----------------------------
-This Docmentation include procedure of adding new chapter in this project.
-To add new chapter, just create new .tex file with the name of chapter and place it in input/ folder, after that call it in main.tex.
+This Documentation include procedure of adding new chapter in this project.
+To add a new chapter, just create new .tex file with the name of chapter and place it in input/ folder, after that call it in main.tex.
 Macros are defined in usepackage.tex, use them to write Fig., Equation, Chart, Table, Fe250, Fe415, Fe500, Given:, Requried:, Solution: etc.